Ousmane Dabo

 El Hadji Ousmane Dabo (born 8 February 1977) is a French former professional footballer who played as a midfielder.

 Dabo played for Rennes, Inter Milan, Vicenza, Parma, Monaco, Atalanta, Lazio, Manchester City and New England Revolution.
 He represented France three times at full international level.

 Early life

 Dabo was born in Laval, Mayenne.
+His father Moussa Dabo was a player for the Senegalese national team and Stade Lavallois.

 Club career

 Early career

 Dabo started his career at Rennes, before he and team-mate Mikaël Silvestre were signed by Inter Milan in 1998.
 Dabo was not a regular first team player for Inter, and a few months later he was loaned out to Vicenza, where he made 13 Serie A appearances.
 Dabo spent the following season at Parma under Arrigo Sacchi, making sixteen appearances.
 In June 2000, Inter stated Silvestre and Dabo were bought for only ₤3 million and sold for ₤30 million.
 In June 2000 he changed clubs again, returning to the French league with Monaco in an exchange deal involving Sabri Lamouchi.
 Six months later he returned to Vicenza on loan, and in the close season made a permanent move to Atalanta.
 At the Bergamo club he secured regular first team football, and in 2003 he gained a call-up to the France national team for the FIFA Confederations Cup, which Dabo described as "a surprise".